rvk-utd/hanna/README.md

     [@reykjavik/hanna-react](https://www.npmjs.com/package/@reykjavik/hanna-react).

 - **[`hanna-utils`](modules/hanna-utils/)**
-  - A collection of functions and constants that are helpful when using the Hanna design system.
+  - A collection of vanilla JavaScript functions and constants that are helpful when using the Hanna design system.
   - Published as the npm package [@reykjavik/hanna-utils](https://www.npmjs.com/package/@reykjavik/hanna-utils).

-WIP Code Libraries:
+**WIP Code Libraries:**

 - **[`hanna-sprinkles`](modules/hanna-sprinkles/)**